 The U.S. publication ‘Law Enforcement Today’ published an article on 02 October 2019, titled: ‘FBI: More people killed with knives, hammers, clubs and even feet than rifles in 2018’.
 The FBI is making very clear that edged weapon represent a greater danger in today’s society than firearms.
 A statement reads: “Nearly four times as many people were stabbed to death as killed with rifles in 2017.”

-I believe we all can recall several other well documented knife attacks in London in recent years.
+I believe we all can recall several other well documented knife that have shocked the world since.

 Establishing REAL operational risks